Spartek-Edge-Labs/cattledrive/README.md

 ```

 ### `helm`
-Pulls down helm chart and optionally the OCI/Docker images it depends on
+Pulls down helm chart and optionally the OCI/Docker images it depends on.
+Only tested for latest version

 **Example**